foliant-docs/foliantcontrib.includes/README.md

 `recursive`
 :   Flag that defines whether includes in included documents should be processed.

+`extensions`
+:   List of file extensions where includes will be processed.
+Might be useful if you want to include content into config-file or a template-file.
+Default: `[md]`.

 `aliases`
 :   Mapping from aliases to Git repository URLs.
 Once defined here, an alias can be used to refer to the repository instead of its full URL.